 Serious complications resulting from spinal manipulation, such as low back pain, damage to cervical nerves, and damage to arteries in the neck, are rare.
 Other side effects may include discomfort, headache, and fatigue, which usually disappear within 24 hours.
-Spinal manipulation is not recommended for people who have any of the following:
+Spinal manipulation is contraindicated in people who have or have had the following:

 Symptoms of nerve damage or malfunction (neuropathy Polyneuropathy Polyneuropathy is the simultaneous malfunction of many peripheral nerves throughout the body.
 Infections, toxins, drugs, cancers, nutritional deficiencies, diabetes, autoimmune disorders, and... read more ), such as loss of sensation or strength in one or more limbs

 The following English-language resource may be useful.
 Please note that THE MANUAL is not responsible for the content of this resource.